caiobessa/caiobessa/README.md

-- 🔭 I’m currently working with java.
+- 🔭 I’m currently working with java in amazing team and application \o/.
-- 🌱 I’m currently studying for the spring certification
+- 🌱 I'm studying for the spring certification - wish me luck :)
+- I'm interested in cloud techlogies
+- I'm addict to debug applications :)
+- Fun fact about me: If you see someone skating in dublin, can be me :)